NetworkBlockDevice/nbd/doc/proto.md

 * `NBD_REP_ERR_PLATFORM` (2^31 + 4)

-    The option sent by the client is not supported on the platform on which the server is running.
-Not currently used.
+    The option sent by the client is not supported on the platform on which the server is running, or requires compile-time options that were disabled, e.g., upon trying to use TLS.

 * `NBD_REP_ERR_TLS_REQD` (2^31 + 5)